seung-gu/stock-agent/readme.md

 ⚠️ **Unstable Components:**
 - Koyfin automation may break if page structure changes
 - Selenium dependency requires Firefox WebDriver
-- Headless mode occasional rendering issues
+- Headless mode rendering issues (fixed in v6.3)

 ⚠️ **Design Philosophy Conflict:**
 - **Issue**: Web automation with Selenium is not an agentic approach